 If the carpet cleaning and upholstery cleaning failed to satisfactorily remove the odor, you should turn to the walls next.
 Painting them will usually suffice, but if you have a severe odor problem still, you should seal them first.
 An application of a good sealer like Kilz will do wonders.

 After all of this, if you still have smoke odor present in your home, an ozone treatment is advised.
 Ozone will bond with and neutralize odors and can reach places that you can not clean, like air ducts.
-There are many companies that provide ozone treatments and you might even be able to rent an ozone machine if you look around.
+There are many companies that provide ozone treatments and you can even purchase your own ozone machine.
+Click here to check prices on ozone generators.
 Be careful though because ozone in high doses is dangerous and you will not be able to be in your home while the machine is running.